rawmain/av-app-android-wallet-ui/README.md

 ## Disclaimer

-This is an initial version of the software, developed solely for the purpose of demonstrating the business flow of the solution.
+This is the first release of the software, developed solely for the purpose of demonstrating the business flow of the solution.
 It is not intended for production use, and does not yet include the full set of functional, security, or integration features required for a live deployment.

 **Important:** App hardening (such as code obfuscation, anti-tampering, anti-debugging, and other protections) is **not included** in this release.
 The application is not protected against reverse